About Me

 Adventures with urban air rifle duck hunting, compliments of my Dad’s good friend Kel continued my education.
 Christchurch, being a former swamp was criss-crossed by drainage streams, with any number of sticks, cans and town detritus floating by for target practise.
 After an air rifle session in the channel behind his house, he would let me clean his small but immaculate collection while he worked on RC aircraft.
 In my memory, the smell of gun oil and Van Hartog cigar smoke mingles with the deliberate weight and presence of walnut and steel.
 His hard but fair lessons on gun safety have stuck with me too.
 And good lessons they were too.

 Life intervened and the bug was suppressed.
 Years passed; a suburban South Island upbringing.
-High school, English degree, a shift to Melbourne, teaching diploma and arrival in the Wimmera in Western Victoria followed.
-At a loose end one Saturday afternoon, a chance encounter with a soon to be life long friend, an afternoon with a .22-250 ensued and I was born again – the worst kind of zealot!
+High school, ill-advised English degree, a shift to Melbourne, teaching diploma and arrival in the Wimmera in Western Victoria followed.
+At a loose end one Saturday afternoon, a chance encounter led to an afternoon with a .22-250, and I was born again – the worst kind of zealot!

 For me shooting is a much misunderstood pass time.
-The gentleness and precision of a rifle shot; the patience and stillness of hunting; the ‘no thought’ detachment and swing of shotgun shooting; the obsession for collecting, disassembling, reloading … the problem solving and process of finding and fixing faults.
-Ruger #1s and Martini Henry occupy too many of my thoughts, but I find something to love in all guns – just call me a hopeless romantic in that regard.
+The gentleness and precision of a rifle shot; the patience and stillness of hunting; the ‘no thought’ detachment and swing of shotgun shooting; the obsession for collecting, disassembling, reloading … the problem solving and process of finding and fixing faults. single shot rifles and old military carbines occupy too many of my thoughts, but I find something to love in all guns – just call me a hopeless romantic in that regard.